joshbegley/nyt-latest/README.md

 `The former Republican congresswoman, a leading adversary of Donald J. Trump’s, accused him of “dereliction of duty” on Jan.
 6, 2021.`\
 https://nytimes.com/2023/05/09/us/politics/liz-cheney-trump-ad.html?searchResultPosition=6

-**Amid Criticism and Seizures, the Met Sets Plan to Return Looted Art**\
+**After Seizures, the Met Sets Plan to Scour Collections for Looted Art**\
-`A four-person provenance research team will scour the museum’s collection for works with tainted histories.`\
+`A four-person provenance research team will review the museum’s collection for works with tainted histories.`\
 https://nytimes.com/2023/05/09/arts/met-museum-looted-art.html?searchResultPosition=7

 **How to Get the Forecast When Apple Weather Fails**\